 A lovely green park with barbecue facilities and picnic tables makes this a great spot to spend the day if you don’t want to bake out on the sand.
 The beach itself is small but known for a strong swell, making it popular with surfers.
 If you'd prefer something calmer go to the southern headland you’ll find Bronte Baths, an ocean pool constructed in 1887, as well as the Bogey Hole rock pool.

 This is a sheltered bay with an ocean pool cut into the rocks on the southern headland.
-Concrete platforms and promenades on either side of the bay give it a European feel, with many choosing to lay their towels on the warmth of the concrete instead of the messiness of the sand.
+Concrete platforms and promenades on either side of the bay give it a European feel, with many choosing to lay their towels on the warmth of the concrete rather than risk getting sand in their swimmers.

 Things to do